barrettotte/query-sandbox/README.md

 # query-sandbox

-A sandbox for gaining a better understanding of query optimization
+A sandbox for messing around with various queries.

+I made this to get rid of a bunch of "noise" when trying to optimize queries tangled up in complex business logic.

 ## Local Testing